anuragsati/PPA/BST.md

 ### Check if tree is BST or not
-- method 1 : check if inorder traversal is sorted or not (do it by maintaining prev pointer in recursion)
+- method 1 : check if inorder traversal is sorted or not do it by maintaining prev pointer in recursion (iterative inorder traversal using stack)

 - method 2 : recursion
 	just checking if root>left && root < right will not help